BlueSky vs Twitter (X): Similarities & Shared Features Explained

 X Twitter has relaxed moderation policies that critics argue have amplified far-right voices, particularly following Musk’s public support for Donald Trump.

-In contract, BlueSky, founded by Jack Dorsey, promotes a decentralized, user-controlled environment that emphasizes anti-toxicity and customizable feeds, attracting a predominantly liberal user base seeking refuge from X’s perceived partisan tilt.
+In contrast, BlueSky, founded by Jack Dorsey, promotes a decentralized, user-controlled environment that emphasizes anti-toxicity and customizable feeds, attracting a predominantly liberal user base seeking refuge from X’s perceived partisan tilt.

 (Today, Bluesky is a public benefit corporation (PBC) primarily owned by software engineer Jay Graber.